Course options

 -

 The Tudors represent a compelling family drama of powerful men and women, passion and betrayal, jealous rivalries and resentments played out over three generations.
+The Tudor period is one of the most familiar and popular periods of British history, with the charismatic Henry VIII and his daughter Elizabeth I featuring in countless films, TV programmes, and books.
 Yet beyond being good ‘box office’, the Tudors matter.
-This was a hugely formative period, of dramatic change, innovation and exploration.
-During the 16th century, institutions were created, laws passed, and precedents set that remain at the heart of the English polity today.
+This was a hugely formative period, which saw dramatic change, innovation, and exploration.
+During the sixteenth century, institutions were created, laws passed, and precedents set that remain at the heart of the English polity today.
 The Tudor period saw the beginnings of the modern state, the development of national bureaucracy and administration, the establishment of the Church of England, and the genesis of a belief in national sovereignty.
-Drawing on the most recent historiography, this module will reconsider familiar assessments of these most infamous of monarchs.
+Drawing on the most recent historiography, this module reconsiders familiar assessments of these most infamous of monarchs.
+In recent years, Henry VII has emerged less as a dour man than a tenacious and farsighted survivor who laid the foundations for the achievements of his son and grandchildren.
+Edward VI is now considered less a weak and sickly boy manipulated by powerful men, but a young man on the threshold of power.
+Mary should be considered a political pioneer, the first woman to wear the crown of England and who showed that women could rule with all the power of kings.
+Elizabeth was less an unimpeachable ‘Good Queen Bess’ than a reckless monarch whose refusal to marry and name a successor ultimately led to the demise of the Tudor dynasty and the accession of a Scottish king to the English throne.

 -